lordmentat/SpellResearchUI/README.md

-# Dialogue History
+# Spell Research UI

-SKSE plugin that adds dialogue history for Skyrim Special Edition
+SKSE plugin that adds a simple UI to see your spell research experience in Spell Research for Skyrim Special Edition

 ## Requirements
 * [CMake](https://cmake.org/)